Sorrento – What to do

 Sorrento

-You can walk down the steps (about 200) or, In the corner of the park is a lift to the bottom of the cliffs where there are 2-3 private beaches.
-Well, actually a line of jetties covered in sunbeds and umbrellas.
+You can walk down the steps (about 200) or, in the corner of the park, there is a lift to the bottom of the cliffs where there are 2-3 private beaches.
+Well, a line of jetties covered in sunbeds and umbrellas.
 You can also reach Marina Piccola from where the boats and ferries set sail to Capri, Ischia, Positano and Naples (to name but a few places).

 Chiostro di San Francesco